Teen Driver Accidents

 In California, teenagers under the age of 18 must ask their parents to sign a consent form stating that they can drive.
 The consent form agrees that the parents assume liability for accidents caused by their children.
 Parental liability ends when a child turns 18 or when a parent withdraws consent by filing the necessary form for cancellation of the license.
 A teenager whose parent withdraws consent loses his or her driving privileges.
 In general, parents should withdraw consent if they realize their teenage child is a reckless driver, heavy drinker, or prone to getting into an unusual number of accidents.

-If you are injured in a crash caused by a negligent teenager in the San Bernardino area, our motor vehicle collision lawyers can bring a claim to pursue the damages to which you may be entitled.
+If you are injured in a crash caused by a negligent teenager in the Los Angeles area, our motor vehicle collision lawyers can bring a claim to pursue the damages to which you may be entitled.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
 We also represent clients in Rancho Cucamonga, Temecula, and Riverside, among other communities across Southern California.